dynamiquet/Project-SAND/user_analysis.md

 The front-end design improves accessibility and usability compared to the previous command-line and Flask-based interfaces.
 Key benefits include:

 1. User-Friendly Interface – Unlike command-line interactions, users no longer need to memorize syntax; they can navigate through a structured GUI.
 2. Visual Representation of Data – Icons, color-coded risk levels, and charts improve readability.
-3. Accessibility Features – Enhanced usability for users with disabilities, including proper contrast, alternative text for images, and structured headings.
-4. Mobile Compatibility – Users can access disaster data on smartphones, making it more convenient.
+3. Mobile Compatibility – Users can access disaster data on smartphones, making it more convenient.
-5. Improved Error Handling – Clear error messages help users understand mistakes and navigate correctly.
+4. Improved Error Handling – Clear error messages help users understand mistakes and navigate correctly.

 #### **CIDER Analysis of Embedded Assumptions**